 Building a strong, connected community where young learners can feel free to explore their passions has always been a part of Outschool’s mission.
 Many educators who choose to teach on Outschool share our commitment to support learners and families as they navigate the world of online learning.
 Your support is critical to improving our overall privacy practices.

-Starting in early January, 2022, Outschool’s class approval process will change to further ensure that teachers only use legally compliant external tools with their learners who are younger than 13 years old, as required under COPPA.
-We’re announcing this policy update now so that you have time to understand these changes and make any necessary adjustments to your class resources before the new year.
+As of January 1st, 2022, Outschool’s class approval process has changed to further ensure that teachers only use legally compliant external tools with their learners who are younger than 13 years old, as required under COPPA.

-Beginning in mid-December, all new classes will follow an updated class submission process that includes selecting which approved third-party tools you will use in your lessons.
-In the interim, educators may update their existing class listings themselves (without resubmission).
+All new classes will now follow an updated submission process that includes selecting which third-party tools will be used during lessons.
+Additionally, educators may revise class descriptions approved prior to this policy update themselves (without resubmission) to include a list of the teaching tools used in class.
 See the “How will I know what tools I can use?” section of this article for more details.

 Why are we updating our class submission process?